GeneNews Limited: GeneNews Announces Fourth Quarter 2018 Results and Year End Investor Call

-TORONTO, ON / ACCESSWIRE / March 29, 2019 / GeneNews Limited ("GeneNews" or the "Company") (TSX: GEN) today announced that it will release its Fourth Quarter 2018 results before markets open on Tuesday, April 2, 2019.
-GeneNews' Chairman and CEO, James R Howard-Tripp, will host a conference call at 8:30 am ET on April 2, to review the results and discuss business developments for the period.
+TORONTO, ON / ACCESSWIRE / April 2, 2019 / GeneNews Limited ("GeneNews" or the "Company") (TSX: GEN) today announced that it will release its Fourth Quarter 2018 results today, April 2nd.
+GeneNews' Chairman and CEO, James R Howard-Tripp, will host a conference call at 8:30 am ET on Wednesday, April 3, to review the results and discuss business developments for the period.

 Fourth Quarter 2018 Results Conference Call Details: